ohata-toast/Network-VPC/en/console-guide.md

 ## Co-location gateway

-The co-location gateway is a feature used to connect customer network, which is provided as a hybrid service by TOAST.
+The co-location gateway is a feature used to connect customer network, which is provided as a hybrid service by NHN Cloud.
 This feature is available only in the Pyeongchon region, Korea.
-If a hybrid service is used in TOAST, TOAST Zone is provided.
+If a hybrid service is used in NHN Cloud, NHN Cloud Zone is provided.
 It can be used to directly connect to VPC by configuring the co-location gateway.
-* A single VPC is connected to a single TOAST Zone one-on-one.
+* A single VPC is connected to a single NHN Cloud Zone one-on-one.
 * The fee is charged the moment the VPC is connected.